 Try Scuba Diving Before Committing to a Certification Course

-A Discover Scuba Experience isn’t required, just an option for those who are unsure about a multi-day scuba certification course.
+A Discover Scuba Diving experience isn’t required, just an option for those who are unsure about a multi-day scuba certification course.
 If you’re hesitant about learning to dive, check out the Top 10 Myths About Scuba Diving.

 Ready to start exploring the other two-thirds of our ocean planet?
 Read on to find out what equipment and skills you need to scuba dive and the steps leading up to scuba certification.